How To Fight Citrus Greening Disease: The Latest!

 blotchy mottle symptom of citrus greening.

 Nutrients are delivered from the roots of a plant to the tips of the leaves through a vascular-like system of "pipes" we call phloems.
-The Huanglongbing bacteria (HLB) constricts and clogs the phloems, much like the symptoms of cardiovascular disease in humans.
+The Huanglongbing bacteria (HLB) makes deposits in and constricts and clogs the phloems, much like the symptoms of cardiovascular disease in humans.

 Read more about symptoms on the UF/IFAS website here; and on the USDA website here.